Platformus/Platformus-Docs/fundamentals/development/endpoints.rst

 `IDataSource <https://github.com/Platformus/Platformus/blob/master/src/Platformus.Routing/DataSources/IDataSource.cs#L10>`_
 interface.
 You can implement this interface in your own classes and return any data you want.

-There are few built-in data sources.
-PageDataSource loads the object by its URL property value.
+There are few built-in data sources. ``PageDataSource`` loads the object by its ``URL`` property value.
-ObjectsDataSource loads the objects with the specified class.
+``ObjectsDataSource`` loads the objects of the specified class.
 Also, it supports filtegin, sorting, and paging.
-PrimaryObjectsDataSource and ForeignObjectsDataSource load the objects that are related to the one, which URL property value matches current request’s URL.
+``PrimaryObjectsDataSource`` and ``ForeignObjectsDataSource`` load the objects that are related to the one, which ``URL`` property value matches current request’s URL (these both support filtegin, sorting, and paging too).

 Each data source has code and C# class name: